-Your decision to choose search networks will display your ads on Google Search Engine Result Pages, Maps, Shopping, and other search sites partnered with Google.
-Your ad's visibility on this network largely depends upon the set of keywords you choose.
+Your choice of search networks will display your ads on Google Search Engine Result Pages, Maps, Shopping, and other search sites partnered with Google.
+Your ad's visibility on this network largely depends on your chosen keywords.

 Types of ads on the Search Network

 Text ads, Dynamic Search Ads, and call-only ads: The most common kinds of ads on the Search Network.
 These ads appear with an "Ad" or "Ads" label on the search results page and might have an "Ads by Google" label on partner sites.
 They often show ad extensions, which allow advertisers to include business details like location or phone number in their ads.

 Shopping ads: Shopping ads display and link to products for sale.
 They're labeled as "Sponsored" or appear with an "Ad" or "Ads" label on the search results page and might have an "Ads by Google" label on partner sites.